 If you’re like many marketing professionals who are concerned about your social media and content marketing tactics, you most likely associate the newsletter with other supposed sales & marketing dinosaurs like trade show booths, cold calling and business cards.
-But I’d like you to reconsider and see the real potential of the e-newsletter, especially now with the emergence of social media & content marketing as viable forces.
+But I’d like you to reconsider and see the real potential of the e-newsletter.

 First: Reconsider the value of your newsletter or for Pete’s sake start one!

-A smart, well-written and consistently released newsletter (ironically these 3 factors are also the biggest hurdles) is a solid way to reconnect with customers and nurture prospects.
+A smart, well-written and consistently released newsletter (ironically these three factors are also the biggest hurdles) is a solid way to reconnect with customers or nurture new prospects.
 Many organizations drive real revenue with variations of newsletters called e-newsletters, e-news Flashes, magalogs and other publications.
 See my example A Newsletter That Actually Sells from my portfolio.

 The key for a successful newsletter is to balance your sales messages with useful content for your readers.